jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 Yeah, there is a discrepancy between controlling access and the fact that containment is now a volatile thing.
 Fixed containment needs to be imposed in order to establish access control...

 Multiple objects can impose another access modifier upon the same object, so where are all these access modifiers stored?
-At first it will only be access modification of a direct reference, which is already under control of the parent object.
+At first it might only be access modification of a direct reference, which is already under control of the parent object.
 But for deeper objects it is different... so I am not sure yet... are those deeper objects supposed to be exclusively contained by the grandparent object?
 Or can they also be referenced elsewhere, so that the grandparent has to remember the grandchild access modification settings and not just delegate that to the child, that holds the grandchild?
 I'm not sure.
 Perhaps details like that should be worked out when actually turning this language into an actual programming environment... and we should keep the focus on the general idea?

 -----